 The Reception Regulations require that within 15 days from lodging the asylum application, the Principal Immigration Officer ensures that all applicants are informed of reception benefits and obligations, and of groups and individuals providing legal and other forms of assistance.

-According to AWAS, information is provided regarding asylum procedures (based on material prepared with EASO’s support) but also education, employment, health, and housing.
+According to AWAS, information is provided regarding asylum procedures (based on material prepared with EUAA’s support) but also education, employment, health, and housing.
 Some leaflets are distributed, and some info sessions were organised early in the year.
-However, these activities were discontinued due to COVID-19.
+However, these activities were discontinued due to COVID-19 and resumed in 2022.

-Information is also given by AWAS to residents regarding the rules of the centres.
 Information is given to residents entering the centres about their rights and rules of the centres.
 AWAS also established an information point at the end of 2020, a space for information, either by appointment or drop in.
-This MAU Advisory Unit has an office in each centre and someone from AWAS is present on site on a daily basis.
+The Migrant’s Advice Unit (MAU) has an office in each centre and someone from AWAS is present on site on a daily basis.